wp-plugins/upvote-downvote-vote-with-a-tweet/readme.txt

 **Div width type**

-Select whether or not the div has no width attribute set (default) or has a "width:123px" style set that matches the contained image.
+Select whether or not the div has no width attribute set (default) or has a "width:123px" style that matches the width of the contained image.
 Useful if you have inherited "floats".

 **&lt;div&gt; custom style**